weecology/lab-manual/Hipergator:-Tensorflow-and-Jupyter.md

 `srun -p hpg2-gpu --gres=gpu:tesla:1 --time=01:00:00  --pty -u bash -i`

+IMPORTANT! the `--pty -u bash -I` has to be the last command called, or you'll eventually end up with an error soon after logging in

 inside the interactive session you can then load modules such as Kiras and tensorflow

 `module load gcc/5.2.0 openmpi keras`